24MP APS-C, 8 FPS, ISO 51,200

 US versions include two printed manuals, one in English y uno en español.

-Most Importanyl, there should be two square sheets of coated (glossy) paper as shown above in the plastic bag with the manuals.
+Most importantly, there should be two square sheets of coated (glossy) paper as shown above in the plastic bag with the manuals.
 Each mentions the USA specifically.
 Canada may also be mentioned.

 If you don't have these, you got ripped off with a gray market version from another country.
 This is why I never buy anyplace other than from my personally approved sources.
-You just can't take the chance of buying elsewhere, especially at any retail store, because non-USA versions have no warranty in the USA, and you won't even be able to get firmware or service for it — even if you're willing to pay out-of-pocket for it when you need it!
+I got mine at Ritz.
+I'd also get it at Adorama, at Amazon or at B&H. You just can't take the chance of buying elsewhere, especially at any retail store, because non-USA versions have no warranty in the USA, and you won't even be able to get firmware or service for it — even if you're willing to pay out-of-pocket for it when you need it!

 If a gray market version saves you $300 it may be worth it, but for $200 or less saved I wouldn't risk it.